 When you’re down with flu, add coconut oil to each and every meal and every drink.
 Its antiviral properties can effectively fight and kill flu viruses.

 I can attest to that.
 Before consuming coconut oil, my flu symptoms for the most part, would progress to a more severe level.
 That was miserable.

 But ever since I found out that the amazing health benefits of coconut oil include flu-fighting, I started to eat a lot of it.

 Now, I seldom fall sick.
 Even if I do let my guard down at times, my flu symptoms would be so mild that I can still perform my everyday task until the symptoms are completely gone.

 5. Constipation Relief

-Knowing its potent detox effect when taken by itself, more and more constipation sufferers are using coconut oil as a laxative to help them poop.
-Because it works for them like a charm, they hail coconut oil as the best natural laxative when everything else they’ve tried over the counter failed.
+Knowing its potent detox effect when taken by itself, more and more people use coconut oil to help them poop.
+Because it works like a charm, they hail coconut oil as the best laxative for constipation when everything else they’ve tried over the counter failed.